 Assessment neighborhoods are defined as a group of complementary land uses (a congruous grouping of inhabitants, buildings, or business enterprises).
 An assessment neighborhood may include properties from several subdivisions and conversely several assessment areas may be located within the boundaries of a single subdivision.

 Sales analysis and reassessment of properties is done by assessment neighborhoods.
 The analysis begins by measuring the recent arms-length transactions against their previous assessments.
-The Constitution of Virginia directs real estate assessments to be fair market value.
+The Constitution of Virginia (PDF) directs real estate assessments to be fair market value.